pcabreracamara/QTrigdoppler/README.md

     1) Improve error handling, detect and correct bugs.
     2) Solve the limitations.
     3) Let me know if you have something else in mind.
-    4) Add offset profiles menu, so would be really easier to operate SSB sats
-    5) On SSB satellites, read RX frequency so phone satellites could be operated moving in the transpoder

 ## Basic Configuration:
     1) Edit *config.ini* file and set your coordinates and altitude in [qth] section: